 - Starting the Arc

-- Electrode Orientation: Work Angle and Travel Angle
+- Electrode Orientation: Travel and Work Angles

-- Electrode Orientation: Techniques
+- Electrode Orientation: Push and Drag Angles

 - Travel Speed